camunda-community-hub/camunda-dmn-tester/README.md

 This is work in progress, so the features it provides so far:
 * Define your test in simple Config Files (HOCON).
 * Provide a Script that runs all the Tests (Ammonite).
+  * Add your config paths in this Script.
 * Select and run the Tests in a web server:
   ![HTML Page](docs/Screenshot_html_TestRunner.png)
   * All matched Rules for its inputs.